kaiorosa1/100-days-of-code/r1-log.md

 I've worked on some React challenges on FCC.
 And also  started working on another page for Rodrigo's portfolio.
 I hope to be finish with this project by the end of next week.

+### R1D75

+I've worked more on Rodrigo's portfolio.
+Worked on some React challenges on FCC.
+I've leared about how to pass function as props and how can we update properties in the state.